We are closed from 11:30 a.m. to 2:30 p.m. on Monday, December 23, for the company's Christmas party!

 There are two ways to do it, depending on whether you have a macOS or Windows laptop.

-Factory Reset Your Macbook
+Factory Reset Your MacBook (macOS Monterey or Ventura):

 Factory Reset Your Macbook before laptop recycling